-Transitional Kindergarten and All-Day students will receive breakfast, lunch, and a snack each day.
-Four day students will receive breakfast/lunch in the AM and lunch/snack in the PM.
-Five day classes will receive breakfast in the AM and Lunch in the PM.
+Transitional Kindergarten and Head Start All-Day students will receive breakfast, lunch, and a snack each day.
+Head Start four-day students will receive breakfast/lunch in the AM and lunch/snack in the PM.
+PreK five-day classes will receive breakfast in the AM and Lunch in the PM.
 The meals follow the nutritional guidelines set by the U.S. Department of Agriculture for the National School lunch and breakfast program.
+If you are concerned about meal time at ECFC, please contact Director, Sara Cramer.

 Meals are free for all students attending ECFC.